 Your go-to appetizer at your favorite sushi restaurant might be the reason you can only make it through two rolls before maxing out.
 “Munch on edamame for a low-calorie protein-packed snack,” says Sarah Mattison Berndt, RD.
 “One-half cup contains 9 grams of protein.”
 Edamame, or soybeans, also deliver 300 mg of heart-healthy, brain-boosting omega-3 fatty acids.

 Try coffee-flavored protein

 You don’t need us to remind you about the Sunday scaries or the Monday blues, but if you want a way to start off your week on the right foot, Berndt has an idea.
 “Mornings are always hectic, leaving me in need of a jump start.
 I turn to coffee-flavored protein, such as Maine Roast Protein Coffee, to gear up for a productive day.
-It not only boosts energy, but unlike traditional coffee, it sustains energy levels and prevents a mid-morning crash you might get with whey protein.”
+It not only boosts energy, but unlike traditional coffee, it sustains energy levels.”
 Check out these high-protein breakfast ideas.

 Fight sweets with healthy stuff

 Yet another birthday at work with cupcakes?
 Or extra stress have you aching for some sweets?
 To fight the urge, Berndt has this trick: “When I’m craving sweets, I reach for a chocolate ‘milkshake’ made with chocolate whey protein blended with frozen almond milk cubes.
 It’s delicious, and the protein helps curb my craving for sweets.”
 Here’s how to find the best protein powder for your dietary needs.